 He and his good friend Roy Zimmerman have worked closely in several collaborations over the past 25 years, including folk tribute / parody band The Foremen and comedy duo The Reagan Bros. in Los Angeles.
 While there, Stevie appeared on Cheers and in many television commercials and had a regular role on The Young And The Restless (which was utterly subsumed by then- daily broadcasts of the interminable Iran-Contra hearings.)

 Safely back in the Bay Area, he continued his acting career, doing commercials, radio, voiceovers and films and played in folk duos The Frontmen and The Back Room Boys.
 In 1999 he co-founded The Waybacks and toured steadily with them from 2001 through 2007.
 He went feral and toured solo until spring of 2012, when – driving back from the Pacific Northwest – he thought to himself, That was a really great tour.
 And guess what?
 I’m done touring.”
 It may have been two days later that his niece called to tell him that she was expanding her tiny music store into the giant space next door being vacated by a health club, and that she wouldn’t need all of that new square footage.
 Had he ever considered running his own guitar shop?
 Well, no, but after much thought and research it occurred to him, clever lad that he is, that he might be the logical guy to run a high-end guitar shop.
 He had written extensively for Acoustic Guitar magazine, and had taught guitar at Gryphon Stringed Instruments in Palo Alto for many years.
 He knew collectors and collectors knew him.

 Needless to say, he pulled that trigger.
 So far, so very, very good.
-Lots of Mighty Fine Guitars are going to good homes, students of all levels are taking lessons, and touring pros and local lights are performing in The Big Room, immediately adjacent to the shop.
+Lots of Mighty Fine Guitars are going to good homes, students of all levels are taking lessons, and touring pros and local lights are performing in The Big Room, immediately adjacent to the shop, at Lamorinda Music.